Technology-Notes/nvidia-docker-wiki/Deploy-on-Azure.md

 (azure01) Microsoft Azure: To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the code ********* to authenticate.
 ```

-Note than N-Series VMs are not currently available in all regions.

 Once the provisioning is completed, we must install the NVIDIA driver and nvidia-docker.